BOOK I: RESUMPTION

 "Link, get up!"

 Suddenly, Epona whined loudly and reared up on her hind legs, and Link's eyes shot open in surprise.
 He instinctively grasped for his horse's reins, but his fingertips barely missed them.
-A moment of weightlessness caught him as he found himself falling, plummeting backwards to the ground.
+He fell, plummeting backward to the ground.

 In the distance, he swore he heard a sickening snapping sound cut cleanly through the air.
-He let out a scream as the back of his head slammed into the dirt-packed floor, and he rolled over flatly on his stomach, spread-eagle on the ground.
-The world was spinning and blurred, and his head throbbed painfully.
+He let out a scream as the back of his head slammed into hard-packed dirt.
+He rolled over on his stomach, as the world spun and blurred.
+His head throbbed painfully.

-The dizziness returned at the sudden movement, and he looked up at the highwayman with blurred vision.
-It looked as if its face was heart-shaped, with spikes coming out of the top and bottom.
-Whoever it was, the assailant wasn't very tall, and had old, frayed clothing.
+The dizziness returned, and he looked up at the highwayman with blurred vision.
+Its face appeared heart-shaped, spikes coming from its top and bottom.
+Whoever it was, the assailant wasn't very tall, boasting old, frayed clothing.
 A large, witch-like straw hat adorned its head.
-Link's vision cleared as the person, if it was a human, began to rummage through the items on his belt.
-Link smiled to himself when he remembered that he'd put most of his items on his horse.
+Link's vision cleared as the person - if it was a human - rummaged through the items on his belt.
+Link smiled to himself when he remembered that he'd put most of his belongings on his horse.
 The only two things he had on his belt were his Deku nuts and his...

-Something was removed from a pocket on it, and the thief waddled away.
+Something was removed from a pocket, and the thief waddled away.